 Canterbury District Local Plan

-We’re consulting on the draft district vision and options for the new Local Plan.
+Between May and August 2021, we consulted on the draft district vision and options for the new Local Plan.

 The current Local Plan was put in place in 2017.
 It looks ahead to 2031 and is already being delivered.
 The new Local Plan looks to 2040 so that we can plan for more growth.